AvalancheDevelopment/SAPR-Documentation/fivem.md

 # San Andreas Police Radio FiveM Script Documentation

 This will be updated every release as needed.
 Deprecated events will be indicated, and eventually removed in the future.
 All events are client side, unless otherwise specified.
+Jump to [Server Events](#server)

+## Client

+### v1.1.2

+#### Sent Events

+No changes from previous versions.

+#### Received Events

+-   `SAPR:PlayTalkingAnim`: Parameters: boolean.
+Allows you to toggle the talking animation flag of an individual player.
+Parameter is to indicate if the talking animation should be played.

 ### v1.1.0